palani-ram/CreateTopologyTool/README.md

 # CreateTopologyTool
-This is tool is used to create a topology error features in ArcView.
+This tool is used to create a topology error features in ArcView.